How to Clean Your Dog’s Wound at Home

 Step 6: Apply a pet-safe wound ointment and bandage if needed.

 A thin layer of pet-safe antiseptic ointment can help protect the wound and keep it moist for healing.
-If the wound is in a location that your dog can reach with their tongue, use a light bandage to cover it or place an Elizabethan collar (cone) on your dog to prevent licking.
+If the wound is in a location your dog can reach with their tongue, use a light bandage to cover it or place an Elizabethan collar (cone) on your dog to prevent licking.
 Change the bandage daily or whenever it becomes wet or dirty.

 Step 7: Monitor closely.